Setup and Configuration for Makerkit Next.js Prisma

 hybrid | Both (like Notion, Figma, GitHub) | Both options |

-We configured organizations-only for our B2B SaaS application.
+We configured organizations-only for our B2B SaaS.

 You now have: